Chapter 1. Starting with containers

 - In the enterprise, the focus is not on running individual containers from the command line.
 The primary venue for running containers is a Kubernetes-based platform, such as OpenShift.

-- By repositioning OpenShift as the project for running containers, container engines like Docker become just another component of OpenShift with no direct access by end users.
+- By repositioning OpenShift as the platform for running containers, container engines like Docker become just another component abstracted by OpenShift.

-- Because the container engine in OpenShift is not meant to be used directly, it can be implemented with a limited feature set that focuses on doing everything that OpenShift needs, without having to implement lots of standalone features.
+- Because the container engine in OpenShift is not meant to be used directly, it can be implemented with a limited feature set that focuses on doing everything that OpenShift needs, without having to implement many standalone features.